 Soap is made from fats and lye.
 The manufacture of soap is a complex process with multiple steps, but it involves using the lye to break the fat down into sodium salts of fatty acids and glycerin.
 An at-home soapmaker will make the soap directly from this mixture of sodium salts of fatty acids and glycerin, and simply pour the mixture into molds.

 A commercial soapmaker will wish to recover the glycerin in the soap mixture so that it can be sold separately.
 Salt is added on top of the soap mixture, which causes the fatty acid salts to rise to the top.
 The fatty acid salts are then skimmed off the top and made into commercial soap.
 The remaining liquid is composed mostly of glycerin.
 This liquid is then distilled to separate the impurities from the pure glycerin.
-Glycerin is commonly used as a sweetener in diabetic foods since it doesn't raise blood sugar levels.
+Glycerin is commonly used as a sweetener in foods safe for people living with diabetes since it doesn't raise blood sugar levels.
 It's also used in the food industry as a filler and thickening agent.